 Affirm Savings Account Reviews: Is It Worth It in 2026?

 Most people know Affirm as the buy-now-pay-later button at online checkout.
 Fewer know it also offers a high-yield savings account inside the same app.
-If you are curious whether that account is a smart place to park cash, this review lays out the APY, the fees (or lack of them), how your money is protected, and the trade-offs that reviewers consistently flag.
+If you are wondering whether the Affirm savings account is a smart place to park cash, this review lays out the APY, the fees (or lack of them), how your money is protected, and the trade-offs that reviewers consistently flag.
 For a closer look at how the installment product itself works, see our full Affirm review.

 A quick note up front: Affirm is not a bank, and the savings feature has changed over time.
 Always confirm current terms in the app before you open anything.